 Workforce Development

 A gap in targeted education and training programs for clean energy and technology careers limits the development of a skilled workforce, particularly among underserved populations.
 The Central Valley has historically been a cornerstone of California's economy, yet it faces a critical transition as traditional oil and gas industries decline, necessitating workforce shifts into clean energy and sustainable technologies.
 Kern County, housing over 70 percent of the state's oil and gas wells, exemplifies the region's dependence on this sector.
-However, environmental and health consequences tied to these industries have disproportionately impacted disadvantaged communities, particularly BIPOC.
+However, environmental and health consequences tied to these industries have disproportionately impacted disadvantaged communities.
 For instance, nearly 9 out of 10 residents in low-income communities live within proximity to active oil wells, bearing a disproportionate burden of pollution and adverse health effects.

 Simultaneously, the Central Valley’s agriculture-dominated economy employs thousands across the region in labor-intensive, often seasonal positions that lack long-term stability.
 With agriculture accounting for significant water consumption and environmental impacts, the sector faces increasing pressure to innovate and adopt sustainable practices.